RichieJu520/Blastoutput6_Parser/README.md

 Hits_Filter_Batch.py
-A python script for filtering blast output results by identity (e.g., 80), alignment length (e.g., 75), evalue (e.g., 1e-3) and bitscore (e.g., 50)

-The above scripts were developed by F. Ju in 2012 and have been recently modified and applied for extracting mRNA internal standard reads from spiked metatranscritpomes (to realize absolute transcript quantification).
+A python script for filtering blast output results by identity (e.g., 80), alignment length (e.g., 75), evalue (e.g., 1e-3) and bitscore (e.g., 50).
+The scripts were developed by F. Ju in 2012 and have been recently modified and applied for extracting mRNA internal standard reads from spiked metatranscritpomes (to realize absolute transcript quantification).
 Please refer to the Bioinformatics-Metatranscriptome section in the Supporting Information of the following paper for details on the parameter setups:

 Ju F, Beck K, Yin X, McArdell Christa, Singer H, Johnson D, Zhang T, Buergmann H *.
 2018.
 Wastewater treatment plant resistomes are shaped by bacterial composition, genetic exchange and up-regulated expression in the effluent.
 The ISME Journal Published: 24 September 2018
 Link to paper: https://www.nature.com/articles/s41396-018-0277-8#MOESM1